 On the other hand, the Collections Appeals Program may be requested under the following slightly different circumstances:

-Collection Appeal Program decisions may not be appealed in the US Tax Court however they do tend to take less time than Collection Due Processing Hearings.
+Collection Appeal Program decisions may not be appealed in the US Tax Court.
+However, they tend to take less time than Collection Due Processing Hearings.

-Reasonable cause penalty relief is statutorily available to taxpayers in both the Internal Revenue Code and the Code of Federal regulations as well its application being clarified in the Internal Revenue Manual.
-What this means is that unlike other forms of penalty relief such as the First Time Abatement taxpayers have the right to penalty relief if they meet the specific requirements of the code and may appeal a decision that denies relief that should qualify.
+Reasonable cause penalty relief is statutorily available to taxpayers in both the Internal Revenue Code and the Code of Federal regulations.
+Its application is rarified in the Internal Revenue Manual.
+This means that unlike other forms of penalty relief such as the First Time Abatement, taxpayers have the right to penalty relief if they meet the code’s code’s specific requirementsand may appeal a decision that denies relief that should qualify.

 Reasonable cause penalty abatements are as much an art as a science or matter of law.
-These abatements require not only an understanding of what has been deemed reasonable over the years through challenge and litigation but also understanding of the current IRS posture around the collection of different types of tax, noncompliance, and other government interests.
+These abatements require an understanding of what has been deemed reasonable over the years through challenge and litigation and an understanding of the current IRS posture around the collection of different types of tax, noncompliance, and other government interests.

 First Time Penalty Abatements

 The Internal Revenue Service has established procedures since 2001 for the abatement of certain penalties for taxpayers with clean compliance history.
-The First Time Abatement can be used to abate Failure to File and Failure to File to Pay penalties assessed against individual.
-For business taxpayers the abatement may also be requested for failure to deposit payroll taxes.
+The First Time Abatement can abate Failure to File and Failure to File to Pay penalties assessed against the individual.
+For business taxpayers, the abatement may also be requested for failure to deposit payroll taxes.

-In addition, claims should not be denied by the IRS; if the taxpayer had a penalty assessed more than years prior, the taxpayer had an estimated penalty assessed in the past three years, received a First-Time abatement more than years prior for the tax return in question, or had penalties in subsequent years.
+Besides, claims should not be denied by the IRS.
+If the taxpayer had a penalty assessed more than years prior, the taxpayer had an estimated penalty assessed in the past three years, received a First-Time abatement more than years prior for the tax return in question, or had penalties in subsequent years.

-Lastly, in addition to issues with improper denials due to IRS employees being poorly trained on First Time Abatement procedures the IRS also uses a flawed decision-making software referred to as the Reasonable Cause Assistant (RCA) to determine eligibility for penalty relief.
-The Reasonable Cause Assistant has been shown to consistently incorrectly deny First Time Abatement requests and has yet to be reported as fixed despite its undermining effect on the intent of the FTA program.
+Lastly, in addition to improper denials due to IRS employees being poorly trained on First Time Abatement procedures, the IRS also uses a flawed decision-making software referred to as the Reasonable Cause Assistant (RCA) to determine eligibility for penalty relief.
+The Reasonable Cause Assistant has been shown to deny First Time Abatement requests consistently incorrectly and has yet to be reported as fixed despite its undermining effect on the FTA program’s intent.

-Should a request be denied a taxpayer’s representatives may ask for the determination to be overridden, ask to be transferred to a manager, and as a last resort contact the taxpayer advocate for further help.
-Taxpayers should be aware that First Time Abatement is an administrative relief measure and the IRS is not bound to provide it nor is there law from which a taxpayer can attempt to force the IRS to provide a First Time Abatement.
+Should a request be denied, a taxpayer’s representatives may ask for the determination to be overridden, ask to be transferred to a manager, and as a last resort, contact the taxpayer advocate for further help.
+Taxpayers should be aware that First Time Abatement is an administrative relief measure, and the IRS is not bound to provide it.
+Nor is there a law from which a taxpayer can attempt to force the IRS to provide a First Time Abatement.

-First Time Abatements may be requested in writing, through eservices, or over the phone.
-Phone abatements have an undisclosed upper limit at which point a taxpayer, or their representative must more formally the FTA.
-Some practitioners have reported that this limit is in the vicinity of 1,000 dollars while others have reported verbal First Time Abatements as high as 30,000.
-These discrepancies are possibly due to the relative size of the taxpayers amount due or changes in administrative posture over time.
+First Time Abatements may be requested in writing, through services, or over the phone.
+Phone abatements have an undisclosed upper limit, at which point a taxpayer or their representative must submit more formally the FTA.
+Some practitioners have reported that this limit is in the vicinity of $1,000, while others have reported verbal First Time Abatements as high as $30,000.
+These discrepancies are possibly due to the relative size of the taxpayers’ amount due or changes in administrative posture over time.

-Passport levy is a relatively new topic and as such it is an IRS initiative that most people aren’t aware of.
-The IRS is now seizing passports of those with past due taxes including those of citizens abroad who receive no formal notice the IRS’s intent or of the action itself when completed.
+Passport levy is a relatively new topic, and as such, it is an IRS initiative that most people aren’t aware of.
+The IRS is now seizing passports of those with past-due taxes, including citizens abroad who receive no formal notice of the IRS’s intent or of the action itself when completed.

-Security Clearances, Public Officials, Known Persons, Government Employees and Targeted Groups
+Security Clearance, Public Officials, Known Persons, Government Employees, & Targeted Groups

 Private Debt Collectors